Isaac Hawkins Browne (coal owner): Employer and squire

 In 1774, Browne bought the manor of Badger from its absentee owner, Clement Kynnersley of Loxley, near Uttoxeter: the house was at that time rented to an ironmaster, William Ferriday.
 He also owned property at Malinslee in Dawley, Shropshire, now part of the town of Telford, which included Old Park.
-In 1790, he opened coal mines on his estate and leased enough land in Old Park to enable Thomas Botfield to build the Old Park ironworks there.
+In 1790, he opened coal mines on his landed estate and leased enough land in Old Park to enable Thomas Botfield to build the Old Park ironworks there.
 Ferriday and Botfield had long been business partners in the Dawley and Madeley areas, for example in the Lightmoor Coalworks.
 Browne mixed and made money in the world of Industrial Revolution business men, while seeking access to the world of politics dominated by the landed gentry.
 Badger gave him the opportunity to create the rural lifestyle to which he aspired.

 After making a grand tour in 1775–1776, he settled on his estates at Badger.
 Between 1779 and 1783, Browne had Badger Hall greatly extended, to a design by James Wyatt, and commissioned paintings for it from Robert Smirke.
 He also had Badger Dingle reshaped into a picturesque landscape devised by William Emes.

 In 1784 he served as treasurer of the Salop Infirmary in Shrewsbury.
 Browne supported a Sunday School at Malinslee from 1799, and organised the building of a church there, St. Leonard, consecrated in 1805 and designed by Thomas Telford.
 This was intended to replace the parish church, but that was opened in 1818.
 It was probably he who initiated and financed one of the village schools at Badger: certainly it was said to be funded by the lord of the manor after his death, when his wife was in control.
 He also instituted coal allowances for the villagers.